rachelngordon/star-classification/README.md

 # star-classification
-Course project to create a BCL model for classifying observations from 2014 Sloan Digital Sky Survey
+Baseline-category logit model for classifying observations from the 2014 Sloan Digital Sky Survey